 On October 1, 2015, the Company entered into a consulting agreement with Dr. Patrick Baeuerle.
 Pursuant to the consulting agreement, Dr. Baeuerle agreed to perform such consulting, advisory and related services to and for the Company as may be reasonably requested.
 In exchange, the Company agreed to pay Dr. Baeuerle a consulting fee of €15 per month.
 On November 1, 2016, the Company amended the consulting agreement to revise Dr. Baeuerle's consulting fee to be €3 per month.
 Dr. Baeuerle is also eligible for an annual bonus equal to 33% of the annual fees paid under the consulting agreement, subject to the discretion of the Company's Board of Directors based on Dr. Baeuerle's performance and the Company's performance.
 The term of the agreement is one year, and automatically extends for additional one-year periods unless terminated.
-During the six months ended

-June 30, 2021 and 2020, the Company incurred fees to Dr. Baeuerle in the amount of \$36 for each period, under the consulting agreement.
-Dr. Baeuerle is a member of the Company's Board of Directors and is a managing director at MPM Capital, the beneficial owner of more than 5% of the Company's voting securities.
+During the nine months ended September 30, 2021 and 2020, the Company incurred fees to Dr. Baeuerle in the amount of \$39 and \$54, respectively, under the consulting agreement.
+Dr. Baeuerle was a member of the Company's Board of Directors and is a managing director at MPM Capital, the beneficial owner of more than 5% of the Company's voting securities.
+As of August 24, 2021, Dr. Baeuerle resigned from the Board of Directors and is no longer considered a related party.